CIDRAM/CIDRAM/_docs/readme.en.md

 ###4. <a name="SECTION4"></a>FRONT-END MANAGEMENT

+####4.0 WHAT IS THE FRONT-END.

+@todo@

+####4.1 HOW TO ENABLE THE FRONT-END.

-1) Enable frontend inside config.ini, set directive disable_frontend to true (default is false).
+1) Locate the `disable_frontend` directive inside `config.ini`, and set it to true (it will be false by default).

-2) Visit loader.php from your browser (e.g. url http://localhost/cidram/loader.php).
+2) Access `loader.php` from your browser (e.g., `http://localhost/cidram/loader.php`).

-3) Login with default username and password: admin/password
+3) Log in with the default username and password (admin/password).

-( TODO )
+Note: After you've logged in for the first time, in order to prevent unauthorised access to the front-end, you should immediately change your username and password!

+####4.2 HOW TO USE THE FRONT-END.

+Instructions are provided on each page of the front-end, to explain the correct way to use it and its intended purpose.
+If you need further explanation or any special assistance, please contact support.
+Alternatively, there are some videos available on YouTube which could help by way of demonstration.

 ---